About

 - Input Director is running on all systems (the ID icon is displayed on the Windows notification status bar)

-- The master has been configured so that a key (or keys) must be depressed to permit a screen-edge transition to occur.
-Open the Master Preferences panel on the Master System and check if the "Held Keys for a Screen-edge transition" property has been set.
+- The Director has been configured so that a key (or keys) must be depressed to permit a screen-edge transition to occur.
+Open the "Director Preferences" tab on the Director system and check if the "Don't allow transitions unless these key(s) are held" property has been set.
 If so, these keys will need to be held down whilst moving the mouse off the screen to transition to another system.

 this option should be turned off.